joeornstein/fuzzylink/README.md

 You will also need an account with OpenAI.
 You can sign up [here](https://beta.openai.com/signup), after which you will need to create an API key [here](https://platform.openai.com/account/api-keys).
+For best performance, you may also want to provide credit card information (this significantly boosts your API rate limit, even if you’re not spending money).

-Then copy-paste your API key into the following line of code.
+Once your account is created, copy-paste your API key into the following line of R code.

     library(fuzzylink)